AI Agent

 Installing the Agent

-For detailed instructions, follow the instructions in the si-ai-agent repository.
-To get started quickly:
+For detailed instructions, follow the instructions for installing our CLI.

 TIP